-income floors during periods of unemployment but potentially affecting employment and education choices.
+Fourth, public transfers constitute the other source of household income, offering minimum income floors during periods of unemployment but potentially affecting employment and education choices.
 FORTAX - the micro-simulation tax and benefit tool used in the project - draws accurate budget constraints by family circumstances, thereby describing womens financial incentives to undertake work and invest in education.
-This is obviously crucial for our aim of assessing the redistributive features of taxes and benefits but has not been considered in the life-cycle literature (with the exception of Haan and Prowse, 2010).24
+This is obviously crucial for our aim of assessing the redistributive features of taxes and benefits but has not yet been considered in the life-cycle literature (with the exception of Haan and Prowse, 2010).

-And finally, the consumption/savings decision makes our model different from most in the literature (the one exception in the literature on female labour supply being Attanasio et al., 2008).
+Finally, the consumption/savings decision makes our model different from most in the literature (the one exception in the literature on female labour supply being Attanasio et al., 2008).
 Ignoring savings would overstate the role that labour supply plays in achieving consumption-smoothing, particularly in periods when women are single, and this would compromise the model's ability to reproduce labour supply profiles over the life-cycle.
 However, we do assume that households are credit constrained as human capital is not accepted for collateral (the exception is for university students, who we allow to benefit from institutional loans to cover their educational and maintenance expenses).